amore-lab/terms/index.md

 You acknowledge and agree that we may preserve content and metadata in compliance with applicable law and our Privacy Policy.
 You acknowledge and agree that we may disclose content and/or metadata if required to do so by law or in the good faith belief that such preservation or disclosure is reasonably necessary to: (a) comply with legal process, applicable laws or government requests; (b) enforce these Terms; (c) respond to claims that any content violates the rights of third parties; or (d) protect the rights, property, or personal safety of dotdotdot, its users and the public.

-**Copyright Complaints**

-dotdotdot respects the intellectual property of others, and we ask our users to do the same.
+**Copyright Complaints.** dotdotdot respects the intellectual property of others, and we ask our users to do the same.
 If you believe that your work has been copied in a way that constitutes copyright infringement, or that your intellectual property rights have been otherwise violated, you should notify dotdotdot of your infringement claim in accordance with the procedure set forth below.

 **DMCA Notices.** Mruo will process and investigate notices of alleged infringement and will take appropriate actions under the Digital Millennium Copyright Act (“DMCA”) and other applicable intellectual property laws with respect to any alleged or actual infringement.